martinsumner/kv_index_tictactree/README.md

 To have rebar3 execute the full set of tests, run:

-`rebar3 as test do xref, dialyzer, cover --reset, eunit --cover, ct --cover, cover --verbose`
+`./rebar3 as test do xref, dialyzer, cover --reset, eunit --cover, ct --cover, cover --verbose`

 For those with a Quickcheck license, property-based tests can also be run using:

-`rebar3 as eqc do eunit --module=ae_eqc`
+`./rebar3 as eqc do eunit --module=aae_eqc`

 ### Riak KV